2020 M&O LEVY INFORMATION

 Mountain View Fire and Rescue (formerly known as King County Fire District 44) provides wildland firefighting, fire suppression, life safety, and Basic Life Support to approximately 20,000 people over 77 square miles.
 Its service area includes unincorporated King County near the cities of Auburn, Enumclaw, and Kent.

 Daily operations at Mountain View Fire and Rescue are funded through a regular Fire Levy paid through property taxes.
 From time to time, the Fire District asks voters for temporary funding through an M&O Levy.
 In 2013, voters approved an M&O Levy of $0.30 per $1000 of assessed property value to replace revenue lost during the last recession.
-That M&O Levy expired in 2017.
+That M&O Levy expired in 2017, and was only the second time we had requested additional revenue from taxpayers in our 66-year history.

 Call volumes increased almost six percent last year for the Fire District, which responds to approximately 2,200 emergencies a year.
 The Fire District is limited to a one percent annual revenue increase in its Fire Levy by state law, which is not keeping up with the demand for service.